 - External quality assurance of RARPA

 - Apprenticeships: improving access for learners with SEND

 - Personalising Study Programmes

-These modules will be available on the Excellence Gateway / Foundation Online Learning websites from mid-March 2018.
+These modules will be available on the Natspec website from mid-April 2018.

-A bank of CPD resources has been produced by the clusters and will be made available to the wider sector via the Excellence Gateway and/or Foundation Online.
+A bank of CPD resources and tools has been produced by the clusters and these will be made available to the wider sector via Natspec’s website shortly.

-The clusters will share their learning at four dissemination events in March 2018.
+The clusters will share their learning at a final dissemination event on the 2nd May 2018.
 This is a great opportunity to find out more about innovative practice in study programme design and delivery for learners with SEND.
 We will be show-casing a wealth of newly developed resources including a range of practical tools, on-line modules and recorded webinars.
 Delegates will hear from colleagues about how they have tackled their quality improvement projects: from co-creating the curriculum with learners to preparing learners for supported internships to improving the transition experience.
 They will also have the chance to work together on some of their own SEND curriculum design and delivery challenges.

-The project is open to all providers in the FE and Skills sector.
+The project was open to all providers in the FE and Skills sector.

 For further information, please contact Clare Howard, Natspec – email: firstname.lastname@example.org